PacktPublishing/Full-Stack-Web-Development-with-Remix/5-fetching-and-mutating-data/bee-rich/README.md

 npx prisma init --datasource-provider sqlite
 ```

 This will add both a `prisma` folder and a `.env` file to your project.
-The `.env` file contains the database connection string used by Prisma.
+The `.env` file contains the database connection string used by Prisma: `DATABASE_URL="file:./dev.db"`.

+Please note that the `.env` file is ignored by git based on our `.gitignore` file.
+This is a good practice to keep your credentials out of version control.

 3. **(Optional) Get the Prisma VSCode extension:**